gsm1011/hadoop.admin/manuscript/chapter6.md

 data-label="fig:ambari.install.options"></span>](images/5163os_06_15.png)

-After specifying the installation options as shown in Figure [fig:ambari.install.options], we can click the “Register and Confirm” button to start the installation process.
+After specifying the installation options as shown in Figure [fig:ambari.install.options], we can click the "Register and Confirm" button to start the installation process.
 This will lead to the host registration progress page as shown in Figure [fig:host.registration].
 In this step, we need to confirm hosts to install Hadoop.